golovnyakpa/FlightsRestApi/README.md

 # FlightsRestApi

-Repo with flights rest api developed in Flask.
+Repo with flights rest api developed with Flask.
 Microservice architecture for authorization and main app.